-- The Disney Channel made-for-TV movie Cheetah: The Hunted was about a domesticated cheetah that had to be trained to live in the wild.
+- The Disney Channel made-for-TV movie Cheetah The Hunted was about a domesticated cheetah that had to be trained to live in the wild.

 - Averted with Bagheera in Rudyard Kipling's original Jungle Book.
 He was raised in the Maharajah's menagerie but had no trouble adapting to jungle life after his escape.

 - White Fang: Inverted.
 A wild wolf-dog learns to be a pet.
-The normal dogs treat him poorly because they can smell he's apart wolf and he does not adapt well.
+The normal dogs treat him poorly because they can smell he's part wolf and he does not adapt well.
 He is then sold off and forced into illegal dog fighting until he almost dies.

 - Inverted with General Woundwort of Watership Down, who was taken in by a kindly human after his mother's death.
 Growing up apart from other rabbits, and getting hassled by the dog when his rescuer's back was turned, actually made him far tougher than any wild-reared rabbit could be expected to become, ready and able to fight off predators.

-- Christian the Lion is a real life inversion.
+- Christian the Lion is a real life subversion.
 He was raised as a pet in London during the 1960's.
 When he grew too large to live in the city, he was taken to a wildlife preserve where he adapted very quickly becoming the leader of his very own pride.